manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

 ```

 ### Standalone DEB packages
-You can also download individual .deb files from [our site](https://manticoresearch.com/install/).
+To download standalone DEB files from the Manticore repository, follow the instructions available at https://manticoresearch.com/install/.

 ### More packages you may need
 #### For indexer